MoarVM/MoarVM/docs/bytecode.markdown

     sci     Serialization Context object table index, 16 bits unsigned csi     Callsite table index, 16 bits unsigned ins     Instruction offset (for goto), 16 bits signed

+Note that this ensures we always keep at least 16-bit alignment for ops.

 Some instructions place demands on the type of value in the register.
 This is perhaps most noticable when it comes to integers of different